Chizzl/Dev/GIT/README.md

 ** SSH **

+Before using SSH, you need to have a SSH key generated on your computer before adding it to Github to connect to your remote repositories.

-Add SSH key on your computer to connect remotely with SSH.
-(With https you need to enter credentials every time you push code)
+** Add SSH key on your computer to connect remotely with SSH. **

-Check for existing SSH or create new : https://help.github.com/articles/checking-for-existing-ssh-keys/
+- Check for existing SSH : https://help.github.com/articles/checking-for-existing-ssh-keys/

-If you don't have a SSH key yet, create new SSH key : https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+- If you don't have a SSH key yet, create new SSH key : https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

-Add the key to github : https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ (copy from \[path\]/.ssh/id_rsa.pub)
+- Add the key to GitHub : https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ (copy from \[path\]/.ssh/id_rsa.pub)

+--

 Ref : [Git for beginners](https://www.youtube.com/playlist?list=PLht38HefjmzGpNHWKlTLQAbPlwFRFd-2z)